wdl2459/ConQuR/README.md

 ```
 install.packages("doParallel")
 ```
-The process should should 3 seconds.
+The process should take 3 seconds.

 Then, from an `R` session, install `ConQuR` by: